Western Desert campaign: Operation Battleaxe

 Operation Battleaxe, 15–17 June 1941, was intended to lift the Siege of Tobruk and re-capture eastern Cyrenaica.
 The attack was to be conducted by the 7th Armoured Division and a composite infantry force based on the 4th Indian Division headquarters, with two brigades.
 The infantry were to attack in the area of Bardia, Sollum, Halfaya and Capuzzo, with the tanks guarding the southern flank.
 For the first time in the war, a large German force fought on the defensive.
 The Halfaya Pass attack failed, Point 206 was captured and only one of three attacks on Hafid Ridge had any success.
 At the end of 15 June, 48 British tanks remained operational.
 On 16 June, a German counter-attack forced back the British on the western flank but was repulsed in the centre.
 However, the British were reduced to 21 operational Cruiser tanks and seventeen infantry tanks.

 On 17 June, the British only just evaded encirclement by two Panzer regiments and ended the operation.
 Despite British overextension, the Germans failed to turn a defensive success into an annihilating victory.
 Intelligence had provided details of British moves but the RAF had seen German counter-moves and slowed them enough to help the ground forces escape.
 The British had 969 casualties, 27 cruiser and 64 I tanks were knocked out or broken down and not recovered.
 The RAF lost 36 aircraft.
 German losses were 678 men and Italian losses are unknown, with in addition twelve tanks and ten aircraft lost.
 The British failure led to the sacking of Wavell, the XIII Corps commander, Lieutenant-General Noel Beresford-Peirse and Creagh, the 7th Armoured Division commander.
-General Claude Auchinleck took over as Commander-in-Chief of the Middle East Command.
+General Claude Auchinleck took over as the Commander-in-Chief of Middle East Command.
 In September, the Western Desert Force was renamed the Eighth Army.